China suspends mainland movies, stars from Taiwan's Golden Horse Awards

 SHANGHAI/TAIPEI: China's film regulator on Wednesday (Aug 7) said it was suspending mainland Chinese movies and their personnel from participating in Taiwan's annual Golden Horse Awards this year, without giving a reason.

-The China Film Administration made the announcement in a statement on its official WeChat account.
+The China Film News, a magazine published by the China Film Administration, made the announcement on its official WeChat account.

 The move comes after the event, the Chinese-speaking world’s version of the Oscars, last year became a lightning rod for questions about Taiwanese independence, sparking a debate between Taiwanese and mainland stars as well as netizens.